44 attorneys urge Facebook to drop 'Insta for kids'

-San Francisco, May 11 (IANS) A coalition of 44 US attorneys general signed a letter to Facebook CEO Mark Zuckerberg urging Facebook not to launch "Instagram for Kids", citing mental health and privacy concerns.
+San Francisco: A coalition of 44 US attorneys general signed a letter to Facebook CEO Mark Zuckerberg urging Facebook not to launch "Instagram for Kids", citing mental health and privacy concerns.

 The "Instagram for Kids" app will allow children under the age of 13 to begin using the popular photo-sharing app.
 However, the attorneys general urge Facebook to abandon its plans to launch this new platform.